 The goal of this year’s Summit was to highlight social determinants of health, such as immigration status, income, violence, and housing status, and to learn about ways to improve the health of women in OC through prevention and early intervention using social determinants to identify those at risk.

-UCI Sue & Bill Gross School of Nursing Founding Dean Adey Nayamathi gave the keynote address, entitled “Impact of social Determinants of Health on the Lives of Women Globally.”
+UCI Sue & Bill Gross School of Nursing Founding Dean Adey Nyamathi gave the keynote address, entitled “Impact of Social Determinants of Health on the Lives of Women Globally.”

 Professor Candace Burton co-chaired the summit, spoke on a panel entitled “Specific Determinants and Women’s Health in OC,” and moderated the panel “Social Determinants of Health Policy and Practice.”